Little Jaffna (film): Production

 The film is an expansion of Valin's 2018 short of the same name.
 It was shot with a budget of about 250,000 euros.
 It was produced by Ex Nihilo and Mean Streets, with France 2 Cinéma serving as co-producer.

 Release

 The film premiered at the 81st Venice International Film Festival, in the Critic's Week sidebar.
 It was screened in numerous film festivals, including Tokyo International Film Festival, Zurich Film Festival, Les Arcs Film Festival and Red Sea International Film Festival, in which it won the AlUla Audience Award.

 Reception

-The Guardians film critic Angelique Chrisafis referred to the film as 'one of the most innovative and surprising French gangster films this year' and Guillemette Odicino from Télérama described it as an 'highly stylised action and geopolitical immersion'.
+The Guardians film critic Angelique Chrisafis referred to the film as 'one of the most innovative and surprising French gangster films this year' and Guillemette Odicino from Télérama described it as a 'highly stylised action and geopolitical immersion'.